yamiyothegoat/Adonis-Oops-All-False/README.md

 # Adonis-Oops-All-False
 This script demonstrates a bypass for the `indexInstance` detector in the Adonis Anti-Cheat system.

 **Disclaimer:** This script is for educational purposes only.
 Using it in a real game environment may violate the game's terms of service and result in penalties.
+The author does not take any responsibility for any negative consequences resulting from possible violations of the game's rules.

 How it works: